pouchdb/pouchdb/TESTING.md

 Running PouchDB Tests
 --------------------------------------

-The PouchDB test suite expects an instance of CouchDB running in Admin Party on http://127.0.0.1:5984, you can configure this by sending the `COUCH_HOST` env var.
+The PouchDB test suite expects an instance of CouchDB running in [Admin Party](http://guide.couchdb.org/draft/security.html#party) on http://127.0.0.1:5984, you can configure this by sending the `COUCH_HOST` env var.

- * PouchDB has been primarily developed on Linux and OSX, if you are using Windows then these instructions will have problems, we would love your help fixing them though.

 ### Node Tests

+Given that you have [installed a CouchDB server](#installing-a-couchdb-server).

 Run all tests with:

     $ npm test

+If your CouchDB server listen on a different host or port, you need to point the tests to the right `COUCH_HOST`:

+    $ COUCH_HOST=http://127.0.0.1:15984 npm test

 ### Browser Tests